dejwk/janet/doc/Manual.md

 You cannot embed any Java code in static native blocks.

-Note how we flushed both Java's `System.out` and C++'s `std::cout`.
+Note how we flushed both Java's `System.out` and C++'s `std::cout` in this example.
 This is necessary if you want to get sequentially consistent log output.
 It is so because both streams are independently buffered in their respective language libraries.

 ## Return statements and native control flow

-So far, our native methods were declared `void`.
+So far, our native methods were all `void`.
 If your native method has a non-void result, you will want to use a `return` statement.

 As a rule, _always put the entire `return` statement in back-tick quotes_; for example: